By Maryan Abdinur

 Vegan and cruelty-free, Axiology ethically sources all of its plant based ingredients and is an active voice in the movement against conflict palm oil.
 In case you didn’t know, in addition to adding toxic ingredients to their products, most brands – beauty or not – contribute to species endangerment, land disputes and deforestation through their dependance on palm oil in their formulations.
 In fact, more than 14 million hectares of land have been deforested for the cash crop that goes by the guise of many names including Cetyl Palmitate, Sodium Lauryl Sulfate, Stearic Acid, Palmolein, and more.

 For it’s part in protecting biodiversity, Axiology is an avid supporter of Orangutan Foundation International, donating 6% of it’s proceeds to the conservation group.
-In place of palm oil they use ethically harvested and traded natural ingredients such as nourishing avocado and mango butters, castor seed oil, orange essential oil, avocado oil, coconut oil, candililla wax, grapeseed oil, and vitamin E oil.
-The highly pigmented range of long lasting lipsticks come in a beautifully varied spectrum.
-Lippy addicts looking for everything from natural pinks to dramatic blues, purples and reds this is for you.
+In place of palm oil they use ethically harvested and traded natural ingredients such as nourishing avocado and mango butters, castor seed, orange, avocado, coconut and grapeseed oils, as well as vitamin E. The highly pigmented range of long lasting lipsticks come in a beautifully varied spectrum.
+Lippy addicts looking for everything from natural pinks to dramatic blues, purples and reds – this brand’s for you!

 Eight Hour Cream is heralded as being a lightly scented, go-to product for dry skin.
 It works on heels, cuticles, dry elbows and even lips.
 But guess what?
-The Elizabeth Arden classic is packed with chemicals, including Petrolatum (56.8%), Mineral Oil, Fragrance and Propylparaben a preservative than can act as a hormone disruptor.
+The Elizabeth Arden classic is packed with chemicals, including petrolatum -a whopping 56.8% – mineral oil, fragrance and propylparaben, a preservative than can act as a hormone disruptor.
 The formulation is akin to paying for some expensive Vaseline with a laundry list of harmful irritants, allergens and toxins to boot.

 Sadly, Elizabeth Arden’s place on PETA’s List of Companies that Do Test on Animals is another reason to bin the cult cream we once loved.
-Although we cannot verify animal testing for this particular product, Peta does call out EA among others for playing word games with consumers and issuing too vague or misleading Testing Policies.
+Although we cannot verify animal testing for this particular product, PETA does call out EA among others for playing word games with consumers by issuing vague or misleading Testing Policies.

 Not so for All You Need Is Me from True Organic Sweden, a truly cruelty free brand we’ve fallen for.
 Super intense and multi-purpose like EA, the Swedes have got it right with this one.
-So much so that it’s marketed as ‘The organic hour cream’.
+So much so that it’s marketed as ‘The organic (8) hour cream’.
 A little goes a long way with our 50mL tube that’s free of mineral oil, silicones, and alcohol.
-The natural balm is made up of 95% certified organic ingredients including castor oil, beeswax, olive oil, Shea butter, Vitamin E, blueberry seed oil and sunflower oil.
+The natural balm is made up of 95% certified organic ingredients including castor oil, beeswax, olive oil, shea butter, vitamin E, blueberry seed oil and sunflower oil.
 That’s it!
-And it protects your skin even better than the EA Cream does, if you ask us.
-Even the packaging is in tune with the au natural ethos and is super innovative.
-While most skincare manufacturers use polymers derived from fossil fuels, All You Need is Me uses eco-plastic also known as Green PE.
+And it protects your skin even better than the EA Cream does, seriously.
+Even the packaging is in tune with the all natural ethos – while most skin care manufacturers use polymers derived from fossil fuels, All You Need is Me uses eco-plastic, also known as Green PE.
 Obtained from sugarcane ethanol, the 100% renewable raw material actually helps reduce greenhouse gas emissions.

-3. Estée Lauder Advanced Night Repair Serum Dupe: Oskia Super 16 Serum
+Instead of Estée Lauder Advanced Night Repair Serum

 Estée Lauder Night Repair Serum is marketed as a magical anti-aging product targeting lines and wrinkles.
 The formula is fragrance free however still receives an alarming 8 on EWG’s Skin Deep database with ingredients such as BHT, Oxtinoxate and Retinyl Palmitate, all of which are flagged for serious health concerns.